oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/optimization_levels/minimum_latency/README.md

-# Loop `initiation_interval` attribute
+# Minimum Latency Flow

-This FPGA tutorial demonstrates how a user can use the `intel::initiation_interval` attribute to change the initiation interval (II) of a loop in scenarios that this feature improves performance.
+This FPGA tutorial demonstrates how to compile your design with the minimum latency flow to achieve low latency at the cost of increased f<sub>MAX</sub>.

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
 | Hardware                          | Intel&reg; Programmable Acceleration Card (PAC) with Intel Arria&reg; 10 GX FPGA <br> Intel&reg; FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix&reg; 10 SX) <br> Intel&reg; FPGA 3rd party / custom platforms with oneAPI support <br> **Note**: Intel&reg; FPGA PAC hardware is only compatible with Ubuntu 18.04*
 | Software                          | Intel® oneAPI DPC++/C++ Compiler
-| What you will learn               | The f<sub>MAX</sub>-II tradeoff <br>Default behavior of the compiler when scheduling loops <br> How to use `intel::initiation_interval` to attempt to set the II for a loop <br> Scenarios in which `intel::initiation_interval` can be helpful in optimizing kernel performance
+| What you will learn               | How to use the minimum latency flow to compile low-latency designs<br>How to manually override underlying controls set by the minimum latency flow
 | Time to complete                  | 20 minutes

 > **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.